Biocentric/rnaseq_debug/README.md

 # RNAseq-NF pipeline

-A basic pipeline for quantification of genomic features from short read data implemented with Nextflow.
+A basic pipeline for quantification of genomic features from short read data, edited for debugging implemented with Nextflow.

 [![nextflow](https://img.shields.io/badge/nextflow-%E2%89%A50.24.0-brightgreen.svg)](http://nextflow.io)